dompl/old.atsdiamondtools/wp-content/plugins/advanced-woo-search/readme.txt

 * Product **custom fields** search
 * **Users** search
 * **Advanced settings page** with lot of options
-* **Exclude/include** spicific products by its ids, taxonomies or attributes from search results
+* **Exclude/include** specific products by its ids, taxonomies or attributes from search results
 * Ability to specify **source of image** for search results: featured image, gallery, product content, product short description or set default image if there is no other images
 * **Visibility/stock status option** - choose what catalog visibility and stock status must be for product to displayed in search results
 * Show product **categories** and **tags** in search results